Graduate Student Manual

 Degree Activities Abroad

 If your graduate program entails conducting research abroad, you must contact the UGA Office of International Education (OIE) prior to departure.
-As of January 2010, all graduate students should contact Dr. Kasee Laster (firstname.lastname@example.org, Phone: 706-425-3275) as you prepare to go abroad.
-Dr. Laster will provide you information sheet/list of websites and resources, an insurance enrollment form (mandatory if student is getting credit, otherwise optional), and a waiver to sign.
+OIE staff will provide you information sheet/list of websites and resources, an insurance enrollment form (mandatory if student is getting credit, otherwise optional), and a waiver to sign..

 Admission to Candidacy

 Ph.D.
 Students: No student is a formal candidate for a degree until Admission to Candidacy is approved.
-The appropriate form must be submitted to the Graduate School no later than two (2) semesters before the proposed date of graduation.
+The appropriate form is typically submitted when the student passes his or her oral comprehensive exam.

 The student may be admitted to candidacy when: